openservicebrokerapi/servicebroker/spec.md

 whether a particular permutation of plan change is supported.
 If a particular plan change is not supported, the Service Broker SHOULD return a meaningful error message in response.

+If `"uses_platform_metadata": true` is declared for a service in the [Catalog](#catalog-management) endpoint, the Platform SHOULD update `platform_metadata` for the Service Instance if it changes on the Platform.

 ### Request